ampledata/cookbook-style-guide/README.md

   ```

 * Organize a Resources parameters for easy program flow interpretation.
-  1. Readers can quickly determine weather the Resource will run, and on what conditions it will run.
+  1. Readers can quickly determine whether the Resource will run, and on what conditions it will run.

   **Good**